 By – Abhishek Sharma;

-Abhishek Sharma holds a Masters degree in International Relations from South Asian University.
+Abhishek Sharma is a Doctoral Student in Korean Studies under the Department of East Asian Studies at University of Delhi.
+He is a postgraduate in International Relations from South Asian University.
 He is interested in evolving Geopolitics of East Asia and the Indo-Pacific Region, focusing on India-South Korea relations and Indian Foreign Policy.
-His research interests also include the intersection of Gender and International Politics, particularly in Environmental Peacebuilding, Nuclear Disarmament, and Feminist Foreign Policy.
+His research interests also include the intersection of Gender and International Politics, particularly in Environmental Peacebuilding, Nuclear Disarmament, and Feminist Foreign Policy